Team612/CodeConventions/GitConventions.md

 * *master* - the most up to date version of the code. master must compile at all times.
 Do not merge into master without permission from the programming captain.

-* *workingcode* - the latest code used during a competition.
-This branch must compile and run properly at all times.
+* *workingcode* - the latest code confirmed completely tested on official hardware and working.
+This branch is frequently updated after competition.
+This branch must compile and run properly on the robot at all times.

 * *kitbot* - the code for the kitbot.